Nathaniel Wells: Yeomanry commission

-On 20 June 1820 Wells was commissioned as a lieutenant in the Chepstow Troop of the Yeomanry Cavalry of Gloucestershire and Monmouth.
-This makes Wells the second Black person to be commissioned into the Armed Forces of the Crown, and no more Black officers are known to have been commissioned until almost one hundred years later.
-Yeomanry commissions were signed by the Lord Lieutenant of the County, not by the King, as were regular army commissions, and those in the later Special Reserve as held by Walter Tull during the First World War.
+On 20 June 1820, Wells was commissioned as a lieutenant in the Chepstow Troop of the Yeomanry Cavalry of Gloucestershire and Monmouth.
+Wells was the second Black person to be commissioned as an officer in a British military unit.
+His commission was signed by the Lord Lieutenant of Monmouthshire Lord Beaufort, not the King, as were regular army commissions, and those in the later Special Reserve as held by Walter Tull during the First World War.

 Wells' military service was not just an honorary role.
 As Lieutenant Wells, it is recorded that he took part in action against striking coal-miners and iron workers in South Wales in 1822.
-Jackson's Oxford Journal of 11 May 1822 reprinting an article from the Bristol Mercury recorded that: "It was then decided that a party of the cavalry, under the command of Lieutenant Wells, of Piercefield, should form a kind of advance guard, and should precede the main body by about a mile, to prevent the breaking up of the roads."
+Jackson's Oxford Journal of 11 May 1822 reprinting an article from the Bristol Mercury recorded that:

+"It was then decided that a party of the cavalry, under the command of Lieutenant Wells, of Piercefield, should form a kind of advance guard, and should precede the main body by about a mile, to prevent the breaking up of the roads."
 However, the road ran along a steep-sided valley, and his party came under attack from the iron workers, who threw down large stones and rocks.
 Even with the arrival of the rest of the Yeomanry, and the reading of the Riot Act, the road could not be cleared, and was not until three hours later, with the arrival of the regular cavalry of the Royal Scots Greys behind the workers, that the road was cleared.
 He resigned his commission on 7 August 1822.

 Declining years

-In 1850, with failing health, Wells sold Piercefield to John Russell (1788–1873).
-Wells had been married twice: his second wife, in 1823, was Esther Owen (1804–1871), daughter of John Owen (1766–1822).
-Her sister, Mary Frances Owen, was married to William Wilberforce (1798–1879), eldest son of William Wilberforce.
+In 1850, in failing health, Wells sold Piercefield to John Russell (1788–1873).
+In 1832 Wells married his second wife, Esther Owen (1804–1871), daughter of John Owen (1766–1822).
+Esther's sister, Mary Frances Owen, was married to William Wilberforce (1798–1879), eldest son of William Wilberforce.

 In all, Wells had 22 children.
-Two of his sons became clergymen and the eldest, Nathaniel Armstrong Wells (1806–1846), an author, writing and illustrating an account of his travels through Spain.
-Esther Wells died in Brighton 1888, four of Wells' daughters moved to Brighton in 1888.
+Two of his sons became clergymen.
+The eldest, Nathaniel Armstrong Wells (1806–1846) was an author, writing and illustrating an account of his travels through Spain.

-Wells died at 9 Park Street, Landsdown in Bath, Somerset, in 1852 at the age of 72, worth an estimated £100,000.
+Wells died at 9 Park Street, Lansdown in Bath, Somerset, in 1852 at the age of 72, worth an estimated £100,000.
+Esther Wells and four her daughters moved to Brighton after Wells' passing.

 A memorial tablet can be seen at St Arvans Church, near Chepstow, Monmouthshire.
 Piercefield estate is now the home of Chepstow Racecourse, while the house is abandoned and derelict.

 Esther Wells died in Brighton in 1871, having been recorded in the census of that year living with five of her daughters, Esther, Augusta, Catharine, Cecilia and Matilda Wells.
-Her daughters remained in the town during the late nineteenth and early twentieth century.
+Her daughters remained in the town through the late nineteenth into the early twentieth century.